-Marble House / OPENBOX Architects
+Marble House / Openbox Architects

 Lighting DesignerFOS Lighting

-From the architect.
+Text description provided by the architects.
 The initial idea is to allow habitant’s behavior to carve a dwelling space into a monolithic piece of marble sculpture.
 The main piece appears so solid, yet so light it floats to defy the gravity, while external landscape space flows underneath through the center courtyard.
 Residual marble pieces fell onto the ground to become part of the landscape features, isolated, yet visually related so boldly, as they use to be part of the marble boulder.

 The excavation of unique shape, form and space is created by shifting the building inear and non-linear planes.
 The Marble House is placed on one end of a rectangular land plot with a large, magnificent Rain tree on the opposite end.
 The visual impression of the Rain tree is enhanced by a modern architecture style pavilion.
 A contrast of the simplest structure and a fully grown, natural-formed Rain tree, over a reflective swimming pool surface create a memorable, signature scene for the house.